-Prior to joining the CDC, Dr. Jones served as a Presidential Management Intern (PMI) with an appointment to the U.S. Department of the Interior, Bureau of Land Management.
+Prior to joining the CDC, Dr. Jones served as a Presidential Management Intern (PMI) with an appointment to the U.S. Department of the Interior, Bureau of Land Management where her career in strategic planning and evaluation began.
 Following her PMI appointment, she served as a Program Specialist with the Federal Emergency Management Agency (FEMA).
 At FEMA, she managed personnel, budget processes, grants, and policy development.
 During that time, she also deployed to Florida and Mississippi to assist with Hurricane relief efforts.

 When taking a break from work LaBrina enjoys spending time with family, exercising, reading, traveling, and attending sorority activities with the Alpha Kappa Alpha Sorority, Incorporated.
-LaBrina actively serves on the Wade Walker YMCA Advisory Board.
-Also, she is a leader with the Atlanta Area Council (Pack 724) of the Boy Scouts of America where she can maximize her time with a wonderful, vivacious 10-year old little boy – her son, Aaron Frazier, Jr. (AJ).
+Also, she is involved with the Atlanta Area Council (Troop 724) of the Boy Scouts of America where she can maximize her time with a wonderful 14-year-old son, AJ.

 MGMT 8100 - Dissertation Mentoring

 MGMT 8450 - Crafting and Responding to Change

 Wade Walker YMCA Advisory Board, Chair - Stone Mountain